John Matthews (soda water manufacturer)

 John Matthews (1808–1870) was an English-born American inventor and soda water manufacturer.
 He is known as "The Soda Fountain King".

 Matthews manufactured carbonating machinery and distributed his product through retail stores.
-The equipment was a lead-lined cast-iron box where carbonic acid gas was formed by mixing sulphuric acid with marble dust.
+The equipment was a lead-lined cast-iron box where carbonic acid gas was formed by mixing sulfuric acid with marble dust.
 The gas was then purified by passing it through water, and then into a tank partially filled with cool water.
 The tank was rocked for a quarter to a half hour, until the water was impregnated and bubbly.

 Matthews created a fountain apparatus that could be positioned on a pharmacist's counter to dispense carbonated drinks, leading to its popularization and rapid growth.

 He is buried at Green-Wood Cemetery, Brooklyn, New York.
 His monument was designed by Karl Muller and cost $30,000.
 When it rains, excess water drains from the gargoyles' mouths.